MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-resource.md

 ---
-Description: Declares a language for the resource contained in the package.
+Description: Declares a language, display scale, or DirectX feature level for resources that the package contains.
+The scale and DirectX feature level attributes are common for all resources in the package.
 Search.Product: eADQiWindows 10XVcnh
-title: Resource (Windows 10)
+title: Resource
 ms.assetid: 445e7de7-e778-4666-b099-3d7f6f0125c7
 author: laurenhughes
 ms.author: lahugh